-3.7.4 TAs the combined sites of the Boots Campus (in both Broxtowe and Nottingham City) and adjacent Severn Trent land (solely within Broxtowe) cross the administrative boundary therefore The Boots Campus and adjacent Severn Trent land is in both Broxtowe Borough and Nottingham City, so a partnership approach to its development is being pursued.
-The site is part of a designated Enterprise Zone, and it is intended to introduce a simplified approach to planning to maximise the economic benefits of Enterprise Zone designation.

-3.7.5 For the other locations, Local Development Documents will provide further detail where necessary, including the promotion of:

-- Economic growth through the delivery of high quality employment proposals suitable for the needs of modern business - High quality, mixed residential neighbourhoods with access to a range of local facilities, which are integrated with and complement both existing adjacent communities and facilities - Open spaces to meet the needs of the communities - Mixed uses which allow the potential for work, rest and play - Improved accessibility and connectivity to minimise the need for travel and facilitate opportunities for walking, cycling and public transport initiatives, including by the exploitation of the riverside and water corridor - The protection and enhancement of Historic and Cultural assets - The protection, enhancement and creation of natural habitats to increase ecological value, including new and existing biodiversity interests - Training and employment schemes to maximise the opportunity for local job recruitment - Relocation of existing businesses where appropriate - Where relevant, addressing issues in relation to equalities mattersand health and wellbeing.

-3.7.6 Successful regeneration also requires a partnership approach, involving all the agencies with a relevant interest in the area.
-The Councils will therefore work with agencies such as the Homes and Communities Agency, Derby Derbyshire Nottingham and Nottinghamshire Local Enterprise Partnership, Nottingham Regeneration Ltd, other Councils where relevant, transport and infrastructure providers, landowners and developers, together with local groups and residents, to ensure the best regeneration outcomes.
+- 3.7.4 The combined sites of the Boots campus (in both Broxtowe and Nottingham City) and adjacent Severn Trent land (solely within Broxtowe) cross the administrative boundary therefore a partnership approach to development is being pursued.
+The site is part of a designated Enterprise Zone, and it is intended to introduce a simplified approach to planning to maximise the economic benefits of Enterprise Zone designation. - 3.7.5 For the other locations, part 2 Local Plans will provide further detail where necessary, including the promotion of: - Economic growth through the delivery of high quality employment proposals suitable for the needs of modern business - High quality, mixed residential neighbourhoods with access to a range of local facilities, which are integrated with and complement both existing adjacent communities and facilities - Open spaces to meet the needs of the communities - Mixed uses which allow the potential for work, rest and play - Improved accessibility and connectivity to minimise the need for travel and facilitate opportunities for public transport, walking and cycling initiatives, including by the exploitation of the riverside and water corridor - The protection and enhancement of Historic and Cultural assets - The protection, enhancement and creation of natural habitats to increase ecological value, including new and existing biodiversity interests - Training and employment schemes to maximise the opportunity for local job recruitment - Relocation of existing businesses where appropriate - Where relevant, addressing issues in relation to equalities matters and health and wellbeing. - 3.7.6 Successful regeneration also requires a partnership approach, involving all the agencies with a relevant interest in the area.
+The Councils will therefore work with agencies such as the Homes and Communities Agency, Derby Derbyshire Nottingham Nottinghamshire (D2N2) Local Enterprise Partnership, Nottingham Regeneration Ltd, other Councils where relevant, transport and infrastructure providers, landowners and developers, together with local groups and residents, to ensure the best regeneration outcomes.
 Given fragmented ownership, sometimes unrealistic expectations of value, and the costs and uncertainties of preparing previously developed land for development, together with access and other infrastructure issues, a pro active approach to land assembly may be required in some instances, including the use of Compulsory Purchase powers.
-An Infrastructure Delivery Plan, based around objective assessments of infrastructure capacity, funding sources and timescales for delivery sits alongside the Aligned Core Strategies, and provides further detail regarding expectations related to the timing and phasing of development.

-3.7.7 Major new development, for instance at Sustainable Urban Extensions, can assist in meeting the regeneration aims of nearby communities, by ensuring wider regeneration needs are taken into account in planning for the development.
-This can include physical interventions__for instance__to support existing facilities, but also assisting in tackling wider issues, such as through ensuring affordable housing in new development being accessible to existing residents.
+An Infrastructure Delivery Plan, based around objective assessments of infrastructure capacity, funding sources and timescales for delivery sits alongside the Aligned Core Strategies, and provides further detail regarding expectations related to the timing and phasing of development. - 3.7.7 Major new development, for instance at Sustainable Urban Extensions, can assist in meeting the regeneration aims of nearby communities, by ensuring wider regeneration needs are taken into account in planning for the development.
+This can include physical interventions for instance, to support existing facilities, but also assisting in tackling wider issues, such as through ensuring affordable housing in new development being accessible to existing residents.
 This approach will be especially important where the development is in a different Council area to the regeneration need for instance, at the proposed Sustainable Urban Extension south of Clifton in Rushcliffe Borough.